phetsims/a11y-research/issue-templates/description-design-template.md

-Some changes to labels (m1 to be mass 1 and m2 to be mass 2) and content (simplification of some language) is required for this sim.

-This issue helps tracks the big picture progress of the design and implementation of description and alternative input.
+This checklist will help track the big picture progress of the design and implementation of description and alternative input.

 # A11y Features
 Check active features and add dates